al-caveman/cavemancms/content_raw/allahuackbar/article.md

 Some ask:  what about _ISIS = Islamic State ... something_?
 I say fook ISIS.
 They violate Islam and are basically a mercenary group in a proxy war between USA and Russia.
-ISIS follows an Islamic _theme_ only to attract fighters since it is operating in a Muslim majority country.
+IMO ISIS follows an Islamic _theme_ only to attract fighters since it is operating in a Muslim majority country.

 If ISIS puts _Islamic_ in their name, but violate Islam, then this doesn't make them Islamic, but rather _liars_.